farihyute/ALroboT/README.md

 </details>

 ## Credits
-The bot is based of on the original work done by [PaulSonOfLars](https://github.com/PaulSonOfLars) This repo was just reamped to suit an Anime-centric community.
+The bot is based of on the original work done by [Noor](https://github.com/Noor12shah) This repo was just reamped to suit an Anime-centric community.
 All original credits go to Paul and his dedication, Without his efforts, this fork would not have been possible!

-Also, missing proper credit for blacklistusers taken from TheRealPhoenixBot (will add it later, this note says unless its done)

 Any other authorship/credits can be seen through the commits.